Conor Kenna: Bray Wanderers

 Conor signed for Bray Wanderers in December 2015, and spent three seasons with the Wicklow club, most of them as captain on the pitch or as Club Captain.

 Longford Town

 Having departed Bray after the 2018 season, Kenna signed for Longford Town in February 2019.
 He helped Longford to a third-place finish in the 2019 First Division season and was named on the PFAI First Division Team of the Year.

 He announced his retirement from the game on 28 November 2019.

 Later career

 In 2018 and 2019, Kenna worked with the PFAI to help out-of-contract players land League of Ireland clubs.

-On 10 January 2020, Kenna returned from his retirement to play for Irish Leinster Senior League club Kilnamanagh AFC until the summer 2020, the club he also played for as a child.
+On 10 January 2020, Kenna returned from his retirement to play for Irish Leinster Senior League club Kilnamanagh AFC, the club he also played for as a child.
 Kenna already worked for the club as director of coaching for the past 12 months, before joining the playing squad.